opcoder0/fanotify/README.md

 ## Known Issues

-Certain flag combinations / actions cause issues with event reporting.
+Certain flag combinations / event types cause issues with event reporting.

 - `fanotify.FileCreated` (`unix.FAN_CREATE`) cannot be or-ed / combined with `fanotify.FileClosed` (`unix.FAN_CLOSE_WRITE` or `unix.FAN_CLOSE_NOWRITE`).
 The `fanotify` event notification group does not generate any event for this combination.

-- Using `fanotify.FileOpened` with any of the actions containing `OrDirectory` (`unix.FAN_ONDIR`) causes an event flood for the directory and then stopping raising any events at all.
+- Using `fanotify.FileOpened` with any of the event types containing `OrDirectory` (`unix.FAN_ONDIR`) causes an event flood for the directory and then stopping raising any events at all.

-- `fanotifyFileOrDirectoryOpened` with any of the other actions causes an event flood for the directory and then stopping raising any events at all.
+- `fanotifyFileOrDirectoryOpened` with any of the other event types causes an event flood for the directory and then stopping raising any events at all.

 ## Tests